-I share the highlights for my hypothyroidism diet & supplements e-book which you can download from this post!
+I discuss a diet for hypothyroidism, supplements, and highlights from my e-book which you can download from this post!

 This post is a very condensed version of the types of content you will find in the e-booklet (but of course, we go into the research and a lot more detail), so if there is anything you want specific answers to or clarification on, refer to FULL book!